 Sylvester Stallone has made a name for himself as one of the biggest action stars of all time, but he’s also had plenty of unloved releases across his varied filmography.
 While Stallone will go down in history for his unmatched portrayals of Rocky Balboa and John Rambo, there were many underrated hidden gems in his body of work just begging to be reappraised by a contemporary audience.
 Looking back and rewatching some of Stallone’s critical flops and financial failures, it’s surprising just how many hold up as solidly enjoyable movies.

-- Princess Power Season 2 Release Date and Time, Countdown, When Is It Coming Out?
+- When Calls The Heart Season 10 Episode 11 Release Date and Time, Countdown, When Is It Coming Out?

 There’s no denying that the best Sylvester Stallone movies were his most acclaimed, and nobody would try to claim that some forgotten 1980s box office flop could stand toe-to-toe against the likes of the original Rocky or career highlights such as Cop Land.
 However, there have also been a lot of Stallone movies that were unfairly judged when they were released and, with the power of hindsight, showcased sides of the actor that were absent from his best-loved movies.
 As an actor, director, and writer, Stallone’s career featured plenty of unloved movies that were actually pretty good.